-It’s also listed as critical on the American Livestock Breeds Conservancy’s Conservation Priority List, so there’s a chance that it will become extinct in just a few years.
+It’s listed as critical on the American Livestock Breeds Conservancy’s Conservation Priority List, so there’s a chance that it will become extinct if conservation efforts are not made.
 We’re going to take a look at some of the important information about the breed and see what makes it such a great bird.